DavyGuo/davyguo.github.io/_posts/2014-3-3-Hello-World.md

 So the manager calculates the <img src="http://chart.googleapis.com/chart?cht=tx&chl= P(X\le k)" style="border:none;"> and finds out <img src="http://chart.googleapis.com/chart?cht=tx&chl= P(X\le 8)\approx0.93" style="border:none;">.
 Which means, if they make 8 puffs per day, it will cover 93% of the weekdays.
 In this way, they won't be short for 93% of the open days and avoid waste.

 So what can we learn form this case?
-If you want to be a storage, you have to learn Poisson distribution first!
+If you want to be a storage manager, you better learn Poisson distribution first!

-Joking aside, Poisson distribution is a handy tool describe real life problem.
-I'm sure, we will see it a lot in the future.
+Joking aside, Poisson distribution is a handy tool describing real life problem.
+I'm sure we will see it a lot in the future.

 Citation: